A return to the office will suit these retail and clothing inventory | ExBulletin

 Ralph lauren

 (RL), which has been hit hard by the pandemic and therefore has a lot to gain from a return to normal shopping habits.
-And he’s optimistic about ThredUp (TDUP), which collects and resells used clothing.
+And it’s bullish on

 Don’t forget the accessories.
 Boruchow says sharp acceleration in online shopping during pandemic leaves handbag sellers